freescape/vmmonitor/README.md

 # Install

 - Copy the files to a suitable destination (e.g. /opt/vmmonitor)
+- Use config.json.sample to create config.json and edit appropriately
-- Run the **install.sh** file in there
+- Run the **install.sh** file in target directory
-- Will install the python script as a service and create a user to run as
+- This will install the python script as a service and create a user to run as
 - Requires Python 3